Sevastromo/sevastromo.github.io/_posts/2023-01-06-Elden-Ring-Review.md

 #### _Was I supposed to respect multiple times during one playthrough?_

-I ask this because my dex/int character was a lot of fun for 60 hours and then combat began to drag more and more.
-Meanwhile my inventory is chalk full of crazy great hammers, bizarre dragon sorceries, and who knows what’s in the next dungeon.
+I ask this because my dexterity/intelligence character was a lot of fun for 60 hours and then combat began to drag more and more.
+Meanwhile my inventory was chalk full of crazy great hammers, bizarre dragon sorceries, and who knows what’s in the next dungeon.
 The game feels too big to playthrough with a single character or a single build and not get bored.
 I realize this now, but in the moment, I wanted to beat the game with my character, my build, those are synonymous to me, at least they have been in previous Souls playthroughs.
+This might be a “me” problem and I may have been too stubborn.
+I could’ve respected my character to a strength/faith build and had been slamming great hammers and casting dragon flame incantations for the last 60 hours of my playthrough, but I didn’t.
+I kept thinking to myself that this cool weapon or spell I just picked up would be fun to build around on a next playthrough.
+But like I already said, after beating the final boss I rather quickly uninstalled the game and didn’t think much of it in the following months.
+Just now, writing this review, thoughts of diving back into Elden Ring have crept into my head and I might do it and I hope this embarrassment of riches reaps its rewards then.

 #### _I can’t remember a lick of the story…_